gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/fitness.md

 ## My Fitness Philosophy

-For me, fitness is the totality of wellbeing—body, mind, and soul.
+For me, fitness is the totality of wellbeing body, mind, and soul.
 It's about being capable: capable of protecting the people you love, capable of clearing your mind under a heavy barbell, and capable of enjoying life without physical limitations.
 My philosophy is simple: **do what you can and want to do.** It's not about following the perfect program, but about showing up consistently and listening to what your body and mind need.

 ## The Journey: From Punishment to Purpose